Act implementing the Consumer Credit Directive 2023 passed

 The Act also follows the proposals relating to financial supervisory law set out in the draft bill (for details of the financial supervisory provisions, see our corresponding article on the draft bill).
 No material changes were added in this area during the Committee deliberations compared to the government bill.
 The following points therefore continue to merit particular attention:

-Independent licensing requirement for intermediaries of standard consumer credit agreements and financing assistance (section 34k of the German Industrial Code (Gewerbeordnung ‒ GewO)
+Independent licensing requirement for intermediaries of standard consumer credit agreements and financing assistance (section 34k of the German Industrial Code (Gewerbeordnung ‒ GewO))

-- An independent, albeit not materially new, licensing requirement for the commercial intermediation of standard consumer credit agreements and financing assistance is introduced under section 34k GewO.
+- An independent, albeit not materially new, licensing requirement for the commercial intermediation of standard consumer credit agreements and financing assistance is introduced under section 34k of the German Industrial Code ("Industrial Code").
 The Act clarifies that the licensing requirement only applies to intermediation in return for remuneration, which may consist of a cash payment or another agreed economic benefit.
 At first glance, this seems surprising, as the requirement for commercial activity already presupposes an intention to make a profit.
 The explanatory notes to the legislation use as an example the case of a commercial agent who, on behalf of a company, arranges sales of goods and receives remuneration exclusively for the sale of goods and (presumably this should be added) not also indirectly for brokering a related loan.
 Thus, in future, the mere pursuit of an indirect economic advantage is unlikely to trigger the licensing requirement for loan intermediation.

 - For practical purposes, it may be helpful that the explanatory memorandum makes it clear that “recommenders” who merely put potential borrowers in contact with lenders, or refer them to a credit intermediary, are not subject to the authorisation requirement.